Appsterdam/open/resources/Volunteers.md

 # Appsterdam Volunteers
 _A who's who Directory of Appsterdam board members, volunteers and friends._
-_We're always looking for people to volunteer and help out.
-Please contact us or come visit our new headquarters at A-Labs!_
+_We're always looking for people to volunteer and help out._

 Name Role Email Twitter Github